Campus Resources Directory

 HEALTH AND SAFETY

-The Counseling Center/PWS offers multiple pathways for students to thrive at Western and beyond, from therapy groups and individual counseling services to drop-in wellness outreach programs to self-care resources available on our website.
+The Counseling and Wellness Center offers multiple pathways for students to thrive at Western and beyond, from therapy groups and individual counseling services to drop-in wellness outreach programs to self-care resources available on our website.
 We offer a unique volunteer opportunity through our Wellness Advocates program for students interested in contributing to a safe and healthy campus community, and we also contribute to the mental health professions by serving as a training site for graduate students in psychology and counseling.
-Students enrolled in 6 or more credits are automatically eligible for services, and students registered for fewer credits may access services by paying the Health Service Fee.
+Students enrolled in 6 or more credits are automatically eligible for services, and students registered for fewer credits may access services by paying the Health Services Fee.

 The SHC is staffed by a team of physicians, nurse practitioners, registered nurses and support staff who educate and assist students with preventive health care.
 SHC staff also evaluate, diagnose and treat physical and mental health concerns, illnesses and injuries.

 Campus Services Building, firstname.lastname@example.org

 University Police has primary responsibility for law enforcement on campus and also works closely with other law enforcement agencies.
 All officers are fully commissioned by the state of Washington and invested with the same authority as other police officers in the state.

 Billing, Payments, Debt Recovery